-Corrected and Uncorrected Misstatements
+Corrected and Uncorrected Misstatement

 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
-Management has corrected all such misstatements, including those considered to be material, either individually or in the aggregate, to the financial statements taken as a whole.
+The adjustments identified during the audit have been communicated to management.
+A summary of audit differences, both adjusted and unadjusted was provided to and accepted by management on August 7, 2020.
+Management has determined that the effects of the unadjusted audit differences are immaterial, both individually and in the aggregate, to the financial statements taken as a whole